 It is the Company's general practice to provide NEOs with the opportunity to earn annual performance bonus compensation under a program that recognizes attainment of key Company objectives.
 The objectives that underlie the Company's annual incentive compensation programs are established annually by the Compensation Committee based upon recommendations made by the CEO, and may vary between years and between NEOs, but generally include objectives that reward attainment of targeted sales, earnings, gross margins and cost savings.
 In setting the performance bonus amounts that an NEO is eligible to earn for achieving specified objectives, the Compensation Committee and the CEO consider bonus and total cash compensation levels for each NEO.
 Bonus opportunities for achieving objectives are generally established for each NEO based on job scope and contribution; however, the Compensation Committee retains the discretion to positively or negatively adjust performance bonus amounts based on factors that are not included in the pre-determined Company objectives.
-Executives also have the opportunity to earn additional discretionary bonuses for extraordinary performance, as determined by the Compensation Committee and/or the CEO.
+Executives also have the opportunity to earn additional discretionary bonuses for extraordinary performance, as determined by the Compensation Committee.

 The decision as to whether to provide an annual performance bonus program to any NEO for any year, the type and funding of any program offered, and the objectives that underlie any program, are subject to the discretion of the Compensation Committee based on the recommendation of the CEO and industry-specific conditions existing during the applicable year.
-The Compensation Committee and the CEO may also exercise positive or negative discretion based on their assessment of the individual NEO's contribution and accountability for the objectives that are the subject of the bonus recommendations from the CEO and any other factors the Compensation Committee considers relevant.
+The Compensation Committee may also exercise positive or negative discretion based on its assessment of the individual NEO's contribution and accountability for the objectives that are the subject of the bonus recommendations from the CEO and any other factors the Compensation Committee considers relevant.

-For 2014, the Compensation Committee, after considering the CEO's recommendations, set Company performance criteria and bonus amounts for the NEOs.
-The Compensation Committee established incentive cash bonus objectives for the NEOs, other than Mr. Stephens, in the following categories: sales, gross margins, earnings per share (calculated on a GAAP and non-GAAP basis) and cost savings.
-With respect to Mr. Stephens, the CEO recommended and the Compensation Committee approved sales and marketing objectives, on an aggregate basis, for the divisions which Mr. Stephens had supervisory responsibility during 2014.
-The Compensation Committee believes that the 2014 annual cash bonus objectives provided meaningful motivation to the NEOs and were instrumental in influencing Company performance in 2014.
+For 2015, the Compensation Committee, after considering the CEO's recommendations, set Company performance criteria and bonus amounts for the NEOs.
+The Compensation Committee established incentive cash bonus objectives for the NEOs, other than Messrs.
+Wright, Justin Lampropoulos and Stephens, in the following categories: sales, gross margins (calculated on a GAAP and non-GAAP basis), operating profit (calculated on a GAAP and non-GAAP basis).
+With respect to Mr. Wright, the Compensation Committee approved performance bonus objectives based on revenue targets for the Company's international operations for which Mr. Wright has supervisory responsibility.
+With respect to Mr. Justin Lampropoulos, the Compensation Committee approved performance bonus objectives based on the Company's financial performance and sales and marketing targets, including controllable cost objectives, established for the divisions over which Mr. Lampropoulos has supervisory responsibility.
+With respect to Mr. Stephens, the Compensation Committee approved performance bonus objectives based on sales and marketing targets for the divisions over which Mr. Stephens had supervisory responsibility prior to the termination of his employment.
+The Compensation Committee believes that the 2015 annual cash bonus objectives provided meaningful motivation to the NEOs and were instrumental in influencing Company performance during 2015.

-The specific 2014 goals established by the Compensation Committee for the NEOs (other than Mr. Stephens) in the performance bonus categories, together with the level of the Company's actual 2014 performance in those categories, are set forth in the following table:
+The specific 2015 goals established by the Compensation Committee for the NEOs (other than Messrs.
+Wright and Stephens) in the performance bonus categories, together with the level of the Company's actual 2015 performance in those categories, are set forth in the following table:

-Performance Category 2014 Goals 2014 Results
+Performance Category 2015 Goals 2015 Results

-Sales \$488 - 498 million \$510 million
+Sales \$535 - 545 million \$542.1 million

+Gross Margins GAAP 44.5 - 45.5% 43.5%

-Gross Margins 44 - 45% 44.2%
+Gross Margins Non-GAAP 46.5 - 47.5% 45.6%

-Earnings Per Share
+Operating Profit GAAP 8.2 - 9.2% 6.9%

+Operating Profit Non-GAAP 10.9 - 11.9% 11.0%

-GAAP Earnings Per Share \$0.53 - \$0.57 \$0.53
+GAAP Earnings Per Share \$0.63 - \$0.67 \$0.53

-Non-GAAP Earnings Per Share (1) \$0.74 - \$0.75 \$0.78
+Non-GAAP Earnings Per Share \$0.85 - \$0.89 \$0.87

-Cost Savings \$5 million \$7.1 million